 Where are the opportunities in social?
 Social computing began with personal connections themed for work, play, and interests.
 Location is just emerging as an opportunity.
 Next should be time.

 A lot of people disagree with my “everyone should be able to code” attitude.
 “Coding is hard enough”, they say.
 “You can’t let amateurs do it — everything will break.”
 Maybe.
 But then I read about what happened at Rutgers, and I know I’m right.
 Vaibhav Verma was bored and frustrated.
-In other words, he was motivated.
-He wrote an app that […]
+In other words, he was […]

 Agility.
 Cloud.
 Mobile.
 BYOD.
 Agile.
 DevOps.
 Empty buzzwords.
 When it comes to communicating how technology can enable business innovation, it’s difficult to create a talk-track that brings it home.
 It’s hard to have a conversation that takes it from buzzword to meaningful & actionable plan in anything shorter than a thesis.
-Personally, I make these connections, I communicate value, though […]
+Personally, I make these […]